Fair Abstractive Summarization of Diverse Perspectives: Limitations

 \section{Limitations}

 Our scope of the project is to focus on model fairness instead of bias in the dataset.
-We assume that the fairness of the training data of the models is unknown and only discuss the fairness of the generated results.
-We believe we have covered a variety of domains and attributes in many socially impactful applications where fairness is critical, yet our framework of evaluation can also be extended to other domains and attributes.
+We assume that the fairness of the training data of the models is unknown and only discuss the fairness of the generated summarization results.
+We believe we have covered a variety of domains and attributes in many socially impactful applications where fairness is critical, while our framework of evaluation can also be extended to other domains and attributes.
+In this paper, all datasets in \fairdata are pre-cleaned by their respective authors, so we assume there are no invalid samples.
+However, we acknowledge the possibility of invalid samples.